 In making these determinations, at the request of our Board of Directors, our Nominating/Corporate Governance Committee, with assistance from our General Counsel, evaluated responses to an independence and qualification questionnaire completed annually by each director and follow up inquiries made to certain directors.
 Our Nominating/Corporate Governance Committee made a recommendation that five directors be considered independent, which recommendation our Board of Directors subsequently discussed and adopted.
 Our Board of Directors concluded that four of those five directors, Messrs.
 Alpert, Leemputte and Zelnak and Ms. Provencio, had no relationship with the Company other than their relationship as members of our Board of Directors.
 In the case of Mr. Solari, the responses to the questionnaire and follow up inquiries indicated that within the past three years, we made payments to two companies of which Mr. Solari is a director.
 In each case, based upon the most recent information available, the amount paid for goods and services for the past three years represented less than one half of one percent of the providing company's and our annual gross revenues and were arm's length.
-Accordingly, based upon the amount paid for the goods and services, our Board of Directors affirmatively determined that the relationship was not material either to us or to the other companies.
-Based on the foregoing, our Board of Directors had a majority of independent directors and each of the Audit, Nominating/Corporate Governance and Compensation committees of our Board of Directors during fiscal 2009 were comprised entirely of independent directors.
+Accordingly, based upon the amount paid for the goods and services, our Board of Directors during fiscal 2009 were comprised entirely of independent directors.
 It is expected that the majority of directors and all committee members in fiscal 2010, other than one member of our Finance Committee, as to which independence is not required for membership, will be independent as well.
-Accordingly, we were in fiscal 2009, and continue to be, in compliance with the requirements of the NYSE and the SEC for Board of Director independence.
+Accordingly, we were, in fiscal 2009, and continue to be in compliance with the requirements of the NYSE and the SEC for Board of Director independence.